Let’s put some sustainability in your step… and move toward eco friendly and ethical sneaker brands.

 - Community & charitable giving: For every sneaker sold, they donate a $1 premium to the Talon Fairtrade Worker’s Welfare Society which provides independently administered services for their Pakistani employees like education for their children, healthcare, microloans, and pensions.
 In 2018, they gave $37,599.

-Etiko (Greek for ethical) is a family-owned Australian company that makes men’s, women’s, and children’s ethical activewear and sports balls.
+Etiko (Greek for ethical) is an Australian company that makes men’s, women’s, and children’s ethical apparel and sports balls.
 It was founded by Nick Savaidis in 2005 to fill what was a huge ethical gap in the market.

 Their unisex sneakers are similar to Converse, with the same classic high-top look that never goes out of style… but made with a sustainable twist.